ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

     ...
 }
 ```

 You can alse use `MBED_INFO_IF` function for info level logs.
-It is similar to `MBED_INFO` except that it takes an additional argument for condition, the message is logged only if condition evaluates to true.
+It is similar to `MBED_INFO` except that it takes an additional argument for condition.
+The message is logged only if the condition evaluates to true.

 Usage:

 ```C
 void main() {
     ...